Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 This project intends to leverage deep reinforcement learning in portfolio management.

-The light-weight reinforcement learning framework is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader) and the Deep Deterministic Policy Gradient (DDPG) agent structure is adapted from [DDPG-Keras-Torcs](https://github.com/yanpanlau/DDPG-Keras-Torcs).
+The light-weight Deep Q Learning (DQN) is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader) and the Deep Deterministic Policy Gradient (DDPG) agent structure is adapted from [DDPG-Keras-Torcs](https://github.com/yanpanlau/DDPG-Keras-Torcs).

 ### Getting Started
 To install all libraries/dependencies used in this project, run